 Instead, I can only look to the products and features related to security that each company offers.
 Both Outlook and Gmail provide two-step authentication options and built-in spam detection.
 Both products also have a feature that allows you to enable “trusted sender” or “verified” icons from trusted senders.
 Gmail also has a feature that lets you see when and how your account was last used—one of a few Gmail tricks and hacks that can improve your security.

-But for the most part, your security depends on your own personal security measures.
+But for the most part, your email security depends on your own personal security measures.
 Comparing Microsoft Outlook vs. Gmail security, it’s a tie.

 Here’s where things get interesting.
 Gmail and Outlook offer very different systems of organization, but your preference will probably depend on which system you’re used to.

 Outlook follows the typical Microsoft formula, so if you’re used to using conventional PCs, it will be very familiar to you.
 You can create a system of folders and subfolders which you can then use to sort your emails into different categories, such as by client, by project, or even by urgency.
 You can also flag important messages, or pin them to the top of a specific folder.
 By default, your inbox will be organized into single-message entries; when someone sends a new reply to an old conversation, it will appear as an entirely new message toward the top of your screen.